 We sadly won’t be toasting a Cowboys Super Bowl victory this year, but February is still full of reasons to celebrate.
 The month especially offers an abundance of opportunities to celebrate black heritage and begin an ongoing conversation with your kiddos about the African-American experience.
-We’ve assembled the top kid-friendly ways — from touring historic homes to meeting Buffalo Soldiers — to commemorate black history and culture.
+We’ve assembled the top kid-friendly ways — from touring historic homes to shimmying at some iconic dance performances — to commemorate black history and culture.

 What is now known as Uptown was once the heart of North Dallas’ black community, settled by freed slaves in the 1850s.
-Remnants of this town are on display in the Facing The Rising Sun exhibit at the African American Museum of Dallas.
+Remnants of this community once called Freedman’s Town are on display in the Facing The Rising Sun exhibit at the African American Museum of Dallas.
 The exhibit shows children what life was like through photographs, which include pictures of headstones from Freedman’s cemetery, which was excavated in 1989 and re-plotted between Lemmon Avenue and Hall Street, and video presentations.
 While there, explore the largest collection of African American folk and decorative art, including a quilt made by a 16-year-old slave girl in 1824.
-Admission is free but we recommend purchasing the self-guided tour.
+Interested in learning more?
+Visit AAM’s website on February 15 to explore the history division (to launch that day).

 When: Tuesday–Friday, 11am–5pm; Saturday 10am–5pm